DenizUzen/Battleship/ReadMe.txt

 This is Battleship game it runs with jar file.
 You can run it by going file location from your terminal and type "java -jar Battleship.jar".
-Game is textbased but graphics are added anyway.
+Game is textbased but graphics added anyway.

 Assets done by Deniz Uzen.